 Hurricanes, also known as tropical cyclones, are powerful storms that affect a large portion of the United States and can cause massive damage to properties and communities.
 According to the National Hurricane Center, Hurricane Harvey caused approximately $125 billion in damages in 2017, making it the second most expensive hurricane to hit the mainland U.S. since 1900.
 (2005’s Hurricane Katrina takes the top spot, causing $170 billion in damages.)

 These natural disasters can last from a couple of days to weeks at a time.
 On average, hurricane season starts June 1 and lasts until November 30, but that timeframe varies for each region of the country.

 - Eastern Pacific Hurricane Season: May 15 through November 30

 - Central Pacific Hurricane Season: June 1 through November 30

 - Atlantic Hurricane Season: June 1 through November 30

 The severity of hurricanes is indicated by a categorical wind scale, also known as the Saffir-Simpson Hurricane scale, which was developed by meteorologist Bob Simpson and wind engineer Herb Saffir.
 This scale has five categories and estimates different levels of property damage:

-As a landlord, there is only so much you can do to prepare your tenants for a hurricane or tropical storm.
+As a landlord, there’s only so much you can do to prepare your tenants for a hurricane or tropical storm.
 While ultimately they must take responsibility for their own safety, you can provide them with instructions on how to best prepare themselves and their rental home.
 You can also provide the materials needed to protect a home during hurricanes if you own properties in a hurricane-prone area.
 Here are some tips to help you and your tenants stay safe: